Stargnite/Stargnite/README.md

 <h1 align="center"> Hello there 👋🏽, I'm Sobayo Tobi -- aka -- Shobam</h1>

-<h3 align="center">I'm currently studying at AltSchool Africa class of 2022, Web Development Enthusiast, and i'm also always curious to learn.</h3>
+<h3 align="center">I'm a graduate of AltSchool Africa(School of Engineering) class of 2022, Web Development Enthusiast, and i'm also always curious to acquire knowledge.</h3>

 <img align= "right" alt="Coding" width="300" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/media/320984a9ca58b3c73274c9259ecf6de8.gif">

-- 🌱 I’m currently learning everything based on web development🤣
+- 🌱 I’m currently learning everything based on web development😁
-- 👯 I’m looking to collaborate with other developers
+- 👯 I’m open to collaborate with other developers
-- 🥅 2022 Goals: Land my first remote web development job
+- 🥅 2023 Goals: Land my first remote web development job
 - ⚡ Fun fact: I love to play games and hope to be a game developer some day
-- 💡 Educational Status: I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
+- 💡 Educational Status: I'm currently a student of Olabisi Onabanjo University, studying Mathematics
-- 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
+- 😊 I’m open to partake in open source projects, hackathons, internships, and entry-level opportunities.
 - 💼 Job interests: Software Engineer, Front Engineer, or UI Engineer (Intern or Junior level).
 - 📫 You can contact me by emailing sobayotoby@gmail.com.